janderssonse/sariftool/DEVELOPMENT.md

     * asdf-vm
     * podman

-Look in .tool-versions to see the specific versions in use during development.
+Look in '.tool-versions' to see the specific versions in use during development.
 You can use the 'asdf-vm' tool to install and let it handle the above versions, or use the 'scripts/asdf-install-tool-versions.sh'.